robert-richardson-1/Richardson-Data-Science-Portfolio/basic_streamlit_app/README.md

 # Basic Streamlit App

-⚠️ *Disclaimer* ⚠️

-- This is the first-ever app that I have made using Streamlit and Streamlit commands.
-Enjoy with a grain of salt!
-   - I have since gained more Data Science/GitHub experience with my recent projects, so I will update certain portions of this project
-- Code can be found in this repository location in the main.py file.
-Instructions on how to run app are in the comments at the beginning of the main.py file

-## Description

-This Streamlit app explores the "Palmer's Penguins" Dataset.
-Using the added filters, one can search and organize the penguins' data by the following variables:
-- species
-- island
-- bill length (mm)
-- bill depth (mm)
-- flipper length (mm)
-- body mass (g)
-- sex
-- year

-## Additional Info
-- At the bottom of the Streamlit app, there is the entire raw data set, to view all data if needed.
-- 🐧Palmer's Penguins Data (Excel): https://tinyurl.com/PalmersPenguins

-# Basic Streamlit App

 This project builds an interactive Streamlit application to explore the Palmer's Penguins dataset.
 Users can filter and search penguin observations by a range of biological and categorical variables, with the full raw dataset available at the bottom of the app for reference.

-> **Disclaimer:** This is the first Streamlit app I built.
+**Disclaimer:** This is the first Streamlit app I built.
 I have since gained more Data Science and GitHub experience, so I will continue updating this project.
 Code can be found in `main.py` — instructions for running the app are in the comments at the top of that file.

 ## How to Run

-1. Install Streamlit: `pip install streamlit`
+1. Install Streamlit: pip install streamlit
 2. Clone the repository and navigate to the project folder
-3. Run the app: `streamlit run main.py`
+3. Run the app: streamlit run main.py

 ## Dataset Overview